 This recipe has not been tested with other substitutions.
 These are just suggestions.

-Let's make lemon cookie sandwiches!
+Let's make this lemon cookie sandwich recipe!

 Step 1.
 Preheat the oven: Preheat your oven to 350°F. Line baking sheets with parchment paper.